 13) Ford v Ferrari: This rousing tale from “Walk the Line” and “Logan” director James Mangold follows the competitive drive of the Ford Motor Company which, after being turned down in its quest to purchases the ailing Ferrari, decides to build a race car so fast that it will beat Ferrari in the 24 Hours of Le Mans race of 1966.
 Matt Damon plays the designer, one-time racer Carroll Shelby, and Christian Bale plays the driver, hot-tempered Ken Miles, as a combustible pair of oil-and-water alphas who should be working together rather than apart.

 14) Knives Out: Eat your heart out, Agatha Christie.
 Filmmaker Rian Johnson earned raves for his 2012 time travel tale “Looper,” and vitriol for 2017’s “The Last Jedi,” so no one quite knew what to expect with “Knives Out,” Johnson’s lively whodunit that received a ridiculous amount of advertising leading up to its Thanksgiving Day release.
 All in all, it’s a hoot, anchored by Ana de Armas in a star-marking turn as the knows-more-than-she-lets-on nurse to a dead patriarch (Christopher Plummer).
-De Armas’s Marta Cabrera matches with Daniel Craig, whose sleuth, Benoit Blanc, is a riotous, Kentucky-fried take on the great Hercule Poirot.
+De Armas’s Marta Cabrera matches wits with Daniel Craig, whose sleuth, Benoit Blanc, is a riotous, Kentucky-fried take on the great Hercule Poirot.

 15) Jojo Rabbit: New Zealand director Taika Waititi was the best thing to happen to Marvel’s “Thor” franchise.
 Waititi and star Chris Hemsworth recognized the cheesiness of the whole thing, and delivered a comedic take for the second sequel, “Thor: Ragnarok,” reinvigorating the series and resulting in Hemsworth’s most relaxed performance in the role.
-For his follow-up, Waititi chose the 2004 novel “Caging Skies,” by Christine Leunens, about a young Hitler Youth lad who slowly becomes friends with the Jewish girl that his Resistance mother is hiding behind a false wall of their Vienna home (Berlin in the film).
+For his follow-up, Waititi chose to adapt the 2004 novel “Caging Skies,” by Christine Leunens, about a young Hitler Youth lad who slowly becomes friends with the Jewish girl that his Resistance mother is hiding behind a false wall of their Vienna home (Berlin in the film).
 Affecting turns by Roman Griffin Davis as young Jojo, Scarlett Johansson as mom Rosie, Thomasin McKenzie as the Jewish Elsa, and Sam Rockwell as a sympathetic German officer, with Waititi himself pitching in comic support as the buffoonish Hitler of Jojo’s imagination.

 16) The Lighthouse: Although “The Lighthouse,” the second feature of Robert Eggers, director of 2015’s excellent “The Witch,” is classified as a horror movie, the reality is that this wholly original black-and-white entry defies easy genre classification.
 Sure, there is something otherworldly in the visions of a mermaid, as seen by apprentice lighthouse “wickie” Ephraim Winslow (Robert Pattinson) in a series of vivid dreams.
 And sure, there may be a squid-like creature living in the upper reaches of the lighthouse, where only master lighthouse keeper Thomas Wake (Willem Dafoe) dares to go.
 And sure, the seagulls nesting on the tiny lighthouse island are a menace straight out of an Alfred Hitchcock movie.
 And sure, the isolation is enough to drive both men mad.
 But what, really, is going on here?
 Is it a surreal nightmare, or a comedy of errors?

 17) Once upon a Time in…Hollywood: What can I say about a movie that garnered 10 Oscar nominations, that is by one of my favorite directors, and that is in a three-way race for the top prize, yet that I didn’t really like upon first viewing?
 Focus on the positives, I guess.
 And for all of “Once upon a Time…in Hollywood’s” problems – if nothing else, Tarantino needs a new editor – it does capture the zeitgeist of Hollywood’s late golden age…just before the sunset.
-I will say that Leonardo DiCaprio and Brad Pitt do some of their best work in the film, as aging western star Rick Dalton and stunt double/errand boy Cliff Booth.
+I will say that Leonardo DiCaprio and Brad Pitt do some of their best work in this film, as aging western star Rick Dalton and stunt double/errand boy Cliff Booth.
 Likewise, Margot Robbie, as the late Sharon Tate, is simply luminous.
 We all know what happened to Tate (though the film treats things differently, in a polarizing ending that I personally didn’t care for), and it is for that reason that Tarantino didn’t give Robbie much dialogue – she really is like something from a more innocent time.

 18) Dolemite is My Name: Yet another Netflix triumph, this very funny biopic follows the efforts of pudgy, struggling LA comic Rudy Ray Moore (Eddie Murphy, in his best performance since 2006’s “Dreamgirls”) to revitalize his career by first, telling raunchy, sexist, “in-character” jokes as the pimp-like Dolemite, and second, filming a movie about Dolemite’s adventures.
 Moore hires Wesley Snipes to direct and the scene-stealing Da’Vine Joy Randolph to co-star, and the trio makes blaxploitation movie history.